-- You may deduct your annual HSA contributions from your income taxes every year, up to the annual dollar limits listed below.
+- You can deduct your annual HSA contributions from your income taxes every year, up to the annual dollar limits listed below.

 - Any income that the money in your HSA earns will be tax-free.

-- If you make withdrawals in order to pay for health related expenses, they’ll be tax-free.
-On the other hand, withdrawals for nonmedical expenses will be taxed and penalized.
+- If you make withdrawals to pay for health-related expenses, they’ll be tax-free.
+Withdrawals for nonmedical expenses will be taxed and penalized.

 - Once you reach the age of 65, or if you become disabled, you can withdraw your funds from your HSA for any reason without penalty.
 And if you use the money for nonmedical expenses, you’ll only have to pay regular income tax on those withdrawals.

-The other nice thing about an HSA is the fact that the money you put into it is yours forever.
+The other nice thing about an HSA is that the money you put into it is yours FOR-EVA.

-So, how much can you contribute to your account every year?
-Well, there’s no minimum amount that you’re required to contribute annually, which means you can contribute nothing at all if you want.
-But if you have individual coverage, the max you may contribute to your HSA for 2019 is $3,500.
-And if you have family coverage, the max you may contribute is $7,000.
-Also, if you’re over 50, you can add $1,000 to your annual HSA contribution.
+But if you have individual coverage, the max you can contribute to your HSA for 2019 is $3,500.
+And if you have family coverage, the max you can contribute is $7,000.
+If you’re over 50, you can add $1,000 to your annual HSA contribution.